Mark Dixie: Personal life

+His mother remarried when he was eight and had two sons with her new husband.

 Dixie worked as a chef at the Ye Old Six Bells in Horley, Surrey at the time of Bowman's rape and murder.

 Murder conviction

 Sally Anne Bowman was stabbed to death yards from her home after a night out with friends.
 Almost a year later, Dixie's DNA was taken when he was arrested in Crawley, West Sussex, after being involved in a pub fight while watching a World Cup football match.
 It matched DNA found on Bowman's body.

 In October 2006, Dixie's DNA was sent to Western Australia to be tested against that of the DNA evidence in the Claremont serial killer case between 1996 and 1997, as it was believed he was in the area at the time of the killings, and may have committed them.
 However, WA Police Deputy Commissioner Murray Lampard was later quoted as saying that Dixie had been ruled out as a suspect.
 (Note: Bradley Robert Edwards was convicted of two of the three Claremont serial murders in 2020) At his trial for the murder of Sally Anne Bowman, an unnamed Thai woman gave evidence that Dixie had stabbed and raped her in Australia in 1998; Dixie has yet to be formally charged with this attack, though a DNA sample from the woman's underwear has been matched to him.

 Dixie denied the murder but, as part of his defence, claimed that he had spent the night drinking and doing drugs and had gone out to buy more cocaine.
 He claimed to have come across Bowman's body, who was already dead, he said, by a third party, and had sex with her after she was killed.